paulobolinhas/GraphQL-Demo-Service/README.md

 ## Considerations

-Filtering in levels (in the case where filters with the same name exist). - In that case, dependencies between resolvers needed.
+Filtering in levels (in the case where filters with the same name exist). - In that case, dependencies between resolvers are needed.